perama-v/min-know/DATABASES.md

 - What does a user get? (define a `RecordValue`)
     - Names and Tags
 - How can a `Volume` be divided (define a `Chapter` definition)
-    - By address starting characters (0x00 - 0xff), which equates to 256 cChapters per Volume.
+    - By address starting characters (0x00 - 0xff), which equates to 256 Chapters per Volume.
 - How often should `Volumes` be pulbished (define a `Volume` cadence)
     - Every 1,000 new address additions (E.g., there would be ~720 editions to date).
     - This includes appending new nametags to addresses already in the database.